MODERN BUDDHISM THE WHEEL THE DHARMACHAKRA

 It is probably its flamboyant appearance that has elevated it to a modern sacred Buddhist symbol.

 The ship's wheel is found on many Buddhist websites, and wikipedia pages.
 Until around 2019, it was even used as the main symbol on the English Wikipedia page on Dukkha.
-The Dharmachakra.
 Presently a more moderate version is in use, but the flamboyant ship's wheel can still be found in the 'infotip'.

 The ship's wheel demonstrates an ability to steer one's path through life.
 I doubt if 17th century ships wheels even had the capacity to make one full turn, however the symbol probably came into use quite recently, subsequent to modern yachts with power assisted wheels.
+The Dharmachakra.

 Neither of these Dharmachakras have the capacity to symbolise the turning and returning of the wheel, or rolling round in karmic repetitions.